jasmosez/ilobby-backend/README.md

 ## OVERVIEW
 iLobby is a tool to explore, select and take action towards state-level legislators in the United States.

-This backend is an API that pulls data from the openstates.org api The frontend can be found here: https://github.com/jasmosez/ilobby-frontend It visualizes legislative districts using the google maps javascript api
+This backend is an API that pulls data from the openstates.org API.

+The frontend can be found here: https://github.com/jasmosez/ilobby-frontend.
+It visualizes legislative districts using the Google Maps Javascript API.

 You will need your own API keys for both.

 ## Ruby/Rails versions
 Uses Ruby 2.6.1 and Rails 6.0.2.2